T-vaccari/T-vaccari.github.io/_posts/2024-07-20-NeuralNetworkP1.md

 In the __init__ method we initialize a layer specifing the number of input for each neuron(nin) and the number of ouput for the layer(nout).
 When we call it, the __call__ method push the input to every neuron and return the out of every neuron.

-### Create the multilayer perceptron
+#### Create the multilayer perceptron

-The final step is to create an[ MLP fully connected](https://en.wikipedia.org/wiki/Multilayer_perceptron), here's the code :
+The final step is to create an[MLP fully connected](https://en.wikipedia.org/wiki/Multilayer_perceptron), here's the code :

 ```python